datarobot/airflow-provider-datarobot/README.md

 #### `ComputeShapOperator`

-Submit request to compute SHAP impact job for the model.
+Submit a request to compute a SHAP impact job for the model.

-Returns SHAP impact job ID
+Returns a SHAP impact job ID.

 Parameters: